oryon-dominik/deploy-django/README.md

 a project from the *Virtual Autumn Sprint 2020* of the *Python Meeting Düsseldorf* - pyddf

+to deploy a project to an external service

 ## CI/CD -resources
 Implement a CI/CD flow for a django project using GitHub Actions including deployment to a root server with GitHub Secrets.